Sheffield United F.C.: Out on loan

-Player of the year
+Player of the Year

 A 'Player of the Year' award has been presented since 1967 to recognise the player who has made the greatest contribution to the club over the course of the season.
 Initially organised by the Official Supporters Club the award was voted for by their members although it was presented as an official club award.
 In recent years the award has been presented at a gala 'End of Season' award ceremony and dinner, usually held at the end of April, and voting has been widened to include a broader section of the club's fanbase.
 The first winner of the award was long serving goalkeeper Alan Hodgkinson.
 The player with the most award wins is striker Alan Woodward on four occasions between 1970 and 1978.
 The longest gap between wins by a player is seven years; Keith Edwards had two spells with the club and won the award during both, in 1977 and 1984.
 Harry Maguire and Phil Jagielka have won the award on three consecutive occasions.
 The award was shared between two players for the first time in 2017, with Billy Sharp and John Fleck receiving the award.
+The award was won by an overseas born player consecutive times for the first time in 2024, Iliman Ndiaye in 2023 and Gustavo Hamer in 2024.

-Development squads and women’s team
+Development squads and women's team

 Academy

 Sheffield United's Academy is responsible for youth development at the club.
 It has produced such players as Manchester City defender Kyle Walker and defender Phil Jagielka, both England internationals, and also Swansea City defender Kyle Naughton, Burnley full back Matthew Lowton, Manchester United defender and club captain Harry Maguire and current club captain Billy Sharp.
-The Academy building and training facilities in the Sheffield suburb of Shirecliffe were opened in 2002 by then Minister for Sport Richard Caborn.
+The academy building and training facilities in the Sheffield suburb of Shirecliffe were opened in 2002 by then Minister for Sport Richard Caborn.
 Sheffield United Academy U18s currently play in the Professional Development League at the Shirecliffe ground at Firshill Crescent, and finished as runners-up in the 2011 FA Youth Cup.
 In addition, SteelPhalt are the sponsor of the Shirecliffe-based Academy, and are also the major sponsor of Sheffield United Women.